alessandrobottardi/predict-rem/README.md

 # Data-driven modelling of mouse eye movement dynamics: predicting reflexive responses to visual motion and head velocity

 Bachelor of Science thesis code

+Data are available upon request from the author and their advisor